jhpyle/docassemble/_docs/functions.md

 another server.

 If `start_new` is set to `True`, then the URLs will have `&reset=1` at the end.
-Thus, even if the user has already started an interview, clicking the link will start the interview at the beginning again.
+Thus, even if the user has already started an interview session, clicking the link will start the interview at the beginning again.

-This function can be useful in interviews that replace the standard list of available interviews.
+This function can be useful in interviews that replace the standard list of available interview sessions.
 See the [`dispatch interview`] configuration directive for more information.

 For an [API] version of this function, see [`/api/list`].